The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 McKIE, HENRY R. CPL.
 GORDONS.

-Henry Rankine McKie, Lance Corporal (10489) "B" Company, 2nd Battalion, Gordon Highlanders.
-Age 26.
+Henry Rankine McKie – age 26 – Lance Corporal (10489) 2nd Battalion, Gordon Highlanders.

 McLEAN, PHILIP.
 PTE.
-KOSB.
+K.O.S.B.

-Philip Hall McLean, Private (242750) 1/4th (Border) Battalion, King's Own Scottish Borderers.
-Age 20.
+Philip Hall McLean – age 20 – Private (242750) 1/4th (Border) Battalion, King's Own Scottish Borderers.

 McMILLAN, HARRY H. PTE.
-KOSB.
+K.O.S.B.

-Harry Halliday McMillan, Private (43068) 6th Battalion, King's Own Scottish Borderers.
-Age 22.
+Harry Halliday McMillan – age 22 – Private (43068) 6th Battalion, King's Own Scottish Borderers.

-Born 1894 in Dumfries.
-Son of William McMillan and of Elizabeth Edgar Dawson of 67 College St. Maxwelltown.
-Harry served his apprenticeship as a grocer in Dumfries before moving to Glasgow where he enlisted in the HLI in March 1916.
-He was transferred to the KOSB in France in July 1916.
+Harry was educated at Laurieknowe School in Maxwelltown and served his apprenticeship as a grocer in Dumfries before moving to Glasgow.
+He enlisted as Private (27086) in the 14th Highland Light Infantry in March 1916 and was transferred to the KOSB in France in July.

 and his brother

-McMILLAN, WILLIAM.
-L/C. NORFOLK REG.
+McMILLAN, WM.
+L/C. NORFOLK REG

-William McMillan, Lance Corporal (202863) 1/4th Battalion, Norfolk Regiment.
-Age 26.
+William McMillan – age 26 – Lance Corporal (202863) 1/4th Battalion, Norfolk Regiment.

-Born 1889 in Maxwelltown, Troqueer.
-Son of William McMillan and of Elizabeth Edgar Dawson of 67 College St. Maxwelltown.
-William was working as a tailor in Clitheroe, Lancashire when he enlisted in the East Lancashire Regiment.
-He was transferred to the the Norfolks.
+William was employed as a tailor in Clitheroe, Lancashire when he enlisted in the East Lancashire Regiment.
+He was posted to the Norfolk Regiment in Egypt and served in Palestine.

 Back to top